OpenBankProject/OBP-Kubernetes/README.md

 the system.
 Remember a borg master is replicated 5 times, and the kubernetes master is abstracted away (and not charged for) on Google's Kubernetes so it's always available.

+## 1. Create a cluster of nodes

+> The first time you do this, you will hit quota errors, such as max ip addresses per account.
+You must request a change to your quota to allow this.

 Change 'projectname' to your project name.

 ```